Please reach us at alattard12@gmail.com if you cannot find an answer to your question.

 A. Have you ever lived in a multi-story house or on the bottom floor of an apartment complex?
 If so, you know how bothersome it can be to hear your upstairs neighbors throughout the day.
 A high-scoring IIC floor rating is crucial because it limits the level of impact noises that reach lower levels, resulting in a more comfortable and tolerable lifestyle.

 A No matter the type of flooring you have, the best way to improve your floor assembly’s IIC rating is by adding a flooring underlayment.
-A floor underlayment is a rubberized layer of fabric you place between the subfloor and surface layer.
-Rubber is a dense material that is naturally excellent at absorbing impact noises, making it a reliable option to use when trying to improve your floor’s IIC.
+A floor underlayment is a layer of material (Fiber, Rubber, Urethane) you place between the subfloor and surface layer.
+These underlayments are dense material that is naturally excellent at absorbing impact noises, making it a reliable option to use when trying to improve your floor’s IIC.

 Copyright © 2024 Attard Distributing - All Rights Reserved.